fbpx

 Will this procedure leave scars?

-Dr Merten carefully makes all incisions in areas that will be well concealed in your natural eyelid structure.
+Dr Knight carefully makes all incisions in areas that will be well concealed in your eyelid structure and skin creases.
 If the Transconjunctal Method is used for Lower Eyelid Surgery, no scar will be left.

 What else should I consider before having this surgery?